polterguy/phosphorusfive/core/p5.ajax/README.md

 ## The trinity of widgets

-In general there are only 3 Ajax controls, or _"widgets"_, as we usually refer to them as, giving you 100% control over your page's rendered HTML;
+In general there are only 3 Ajax controls, or _"widgets"_, as we usually refer to them as, giving you 100% control over your page's rendered HTML.

-* Literal - An Ajax widget containing text, and/or HTML as its content through *[innerValue]*.
+* Literal - An Ajax widget containing text, and/or HTML, as its content, through its `innerValue` property.
-* Container - A _"panel"_ type of widget, having children widgets of itself through *[widgets]*.
+* Container - A _"panel"_ type of widget, having children widgets of its own, through its `Controls` collection.
 * Void - An Ajax widget with neither children widgets, nor text/HTML content.

 To create an attribute for your widget, simply use the subscript operator, with the name being the attribute name, and its value being the value.
-To change the HTML element a widget is rendered with, simply change its `Element` property.
-An example of creating a `Literal` widget with a CSS `class` attribute, an inner value containing some text, rendered with the _"address"_ HTML element, can be found below.
+To change the HTML element a widget is rendered with for instance, simply change its `Element` property.
+An example of creating a `Literal` widget with a CSS `class` attribute, an `innerValue` containing some text, rendered with the _"address"_ HTML element, can be found below.

 ```csharp
 var lit = new Literal ();